dustmop/rasterjs/docs.md

 ### eyedrop(x, y)

 Pick the color at position x,y and return it as a palette entry.
-If no palette is in use, one is created that directly maps to the colorset.
+If no palette is in use, one is created that directly maps to the colorMap.

 ## Display